 Such robotic systems reduce maintenance costs and personnel requirements while maintaining hygiene standards.

 Anyone who is remotely connected with the food industry knows about the wastage problem.
 Traditional factory equipment isn’t built to handle packages of different shapes and sizes.
 When it encounters an anomaly, there’s always a risk of wastage or equipment damage.

 That problem is solved by advanced grippers that can handle fragile food products.
-So, there won’t be broken eggshells or spilt milk anymore.
+So, there won’t be broken eggshells or damaged pies anymore.

 Contrary to popular belief, robotic case packaging systems aren’t costly.
 With rising competition and technological advancements, the cost of operating robots is reducing by the day.

 Even if the prices do not fall soon, the investment return will still make it a viable option.

 The packaging applications are split into primary, secondary, and tertiary activities.

 Primary - It deals with basic packaging required for the food product.

 Secondary - It deals with an additional layer of packaging to meet hygiene and safety requirements.
 The secondary container could be a RSC or shelf-ready or wrap around case, carton, crate or more.

 Tertiary - It deals with shipping and warehousing related aspects.
 Palletizing is part of tertiary packaging.